marckdx/alura-typescript/README.md

 # Alura Typescript

-Welcome to my Alura Typescript Couse repository, I've made some changes of my own, but roughly is the same one.
+Welcome to my Alura Typescript Couse repository.

+This repository is the product of a course I am taking on Typescript, I've made some changes of my own, but roughly is the same one.

 ## Quick links